Recycling Scraps: Improving Private Learning by Leveraging Intermediate Checkpoints: Introduction

-\mypar{Uncertainty quantification using checkpoints} There are various sources of randomness in a ML training pipeline~\citep{abdar2021review}, e.g., choice of initial parameters, dataset, batching, etc. This randomness induces uncertainty in the predictions made using such ML models.
+\mypar{Uncertainty quantification using intermediate checkpoints (Section~\ref{sec:uncertainty})} There are various sources of randomness in an ML training pipeline~\citep{abdar2021review}, e.g., choice of initial parameters, dataset, batching, etc. This randomness induces uncertainty in the predictions made using such ML models.
 In critical domains, e.g., medical diagnosis, self-driving cars and financial market analysis, failing to capture the uncertainty in such predictions can have undesirable repercussions.
 DP learning adds an additional source of randomness by injecting noise at every training round.
 Hence, it is paramount to quantify reliability of the DP models, e.g., by quantifying the uncertainty in their predictions.

-To this end, we take the first steps in this work towards \emph{quantifying the uncertainty that DP noise adds} to DP ML training.
 As prior work, \cite{karwa2017finite} develop finite sample confidence intervals but for the simpler Gaussian mean estimation problem.
 Various methods exist for uncertainty quantification in ML-based systems~\citep{mitchell1980need,roy2018inherent,begoli2019need,hubschneider2019calibrating,mcdermott2019deep,tagasovska2019single,wang2019aleatoric,nair2020exploring,ferrando2022parametric}.
-However, these methods either use specialized (or simpler) model architectures to facilitate uncertainty quantification, or are not directly applicable to quantify the uncertainty in DP deep learning due to DP noise.
-For instance, the most common way of uncertainty quantification~\citep{barrientos2019differentially,nissim2007smooth,evans2020statistically,brawner2018bootstrap} that we call the \emph{independent runs} method, needs $k$ independent (bootstrap) runs of the ML algorithm.
+However, these methods either use specialized (or simpler) model architectures to facilitate uncertainty quantification, or are not directly applicable to quantify the uncertainty in DP ML due to DP noise.
+For example, a common way of uncertainty quantification~\citep{barrientos2019differentially,nissim2007smooth,brawner2018bootstrap,evans2020statistically} that we call the \emph{independent runs} method, needs $k$ independent (bootstrap) runs of the ML algorithm.
 However, repeating a DP ML algorithm multiple times can incur significant privacy and computation costs.